Table of Contents

 In Baremetrics, you can see a breakout of your churn by cancellations vs. unpaid.

-Imagine you’re a SaaS company that sells budgeting software.
-Over the past three months, you’ve had 300 customers churn.
+Imagine you're a SaaS company selling budgeting software.
+Over the past three months, you've lost 300 customers.

 Those 300 customers were on different plan levels, signed up at different times, and are in different countries.